-Here’s a quick and humorous example from Tootsie where the viewer can interpret the meaning behind the cameraman’s question and get a kick out of it.
+Here’s a quick and humorous example from Tootsie where the viewer can interpret the meaning behind the cameraman’s question (“How do you Feel About Cleveland?”)and get a kick out of it.

-First, write two or three paragraphs of a practice draft—direct, without subtext.
+First, write two or three paragraphs of a first draft—direct, without subtext.
 Use a work in progress or choose from the prompts below.

 Next, dig beneath the surface by using one of the techniques discussed in the article to add subtext to your scene.
 Be clear in your own mind about what your character wants, but find subtle ways to express that desire in the scene.